mehdi-essebbar/django-reactjs/README.md

 - Install npm: go to https://nodejs.org/en/ and download NodeJs.
 Then install it in your environment
 - Install the modules: open the command line and locate yourself in the react_frontend folder.
 Then run the next command line `npm install`
 - Launch the server: `npm run start` to run the frontend server.
+- The server is now running on http://localhost:8083/

 ## Issue Reporting

 If you have found a bug or feature request, please report them at the repository issues section.